 Chris also discusses some other sources for technology, collaboration, and school safety funding, such as Homeland Security’s Urban Area Security Initiative and the DOJ’s COPS and STOP School Violence programs.
 Chris notes that Rave customers have previously taken advantage of these programs to enhance communication with public safety agencies and emergency services.

 Chris then hands over to David Kondrup to explain how schools can access grant program funds.
 David has extensive experience with grant writing and starts his section of the webinar by explaining the lifecycle of a grant process and where to look for grant opportunities.
-David suggests not just looking at federal grants, but also state grants and private grants as discussed in this blog.
+David suggests not just looking at federal grants, but also state grants and private grants.

 David continues his explanation with a walk-through of the grants.gov website, highlighting some of the different types of grants schools can apply for and noting that, although these are federal grant programs, some grant applications are processed at state level and this may bring forward the date by which grant applications have to be submitted.